Accountant Miami 7 Reasons the IRS Will Audit You

 Along the same lines as reporting too many losses is reporting too many expenses.
 Anyone who needed to make a purchase to perform work duties in 2012 should know what can and cannot be deducted.
 To be eligible for a deduction, purchases must be 1) ordinary and 2) necessary to your line of work.
 A professional artist could claim paint and paintbrushes because such items meet both requirements.
 A lawyer who paints for fun and does not turn a profit couldn’t claim art supplies as a deduction.
 The question to ask is: was the purchase absolutely necessary to performing my work duties?
 Transportation to the office and computer hardware are great examples of typical deductions.
 Making too many business claims will definitely raise a red flag.
 As long your expenses are justified, you’re all right.
 But if you’re making claims you shouldn’t, watch out.

 6. Claiming a home office deduction

 Home office deductions are rife with fraud.
-As an Accountant Miami I discourage clients from even taking it.
-Saving a couple if hundred dollars could cost you thousands in Accountant fees to defend the deduction.
+As an Accountant in Miami, I discourage clients from even taking it.
+Saving a couple of hundred dollars could cost you thousands in Accountant fees to defend the deduction.
 It may be tempting to give yourself undeserved deductions for expenses that don’t technically qualify.
 The IRS narrowly defines the home office deduction as reserved for people who use part of their home “exclusively and regularly for your trade or business.”
 That means a home office can qualify if you use it for work and work only.
-Occasionally answering e-mails on your laptop in front of your 72″ flat screen TV doesn’t qualify your living room as a deductible office space.
+Occasionally answering e-mails on your laptop in front of your 72″ flat-screen TV doesn’t qualify your living room as a deductible office space.
 Only claim a home office deduction if you have set off a section of your home strictly for business purposes.
 Be honest when you report expenses and measurements.